haddocking/haddocking.github.io/education/powerfit/index.md

 refinement protocols to improve the stereochemistry of our model.
 To use cryo-EM data, HADDOCK requires the map and also the approximate positions of each chain, as given by their centers of mass.
-This information is provided directly by PowerFit, in the `solutions.out` file, columns 2 to 4 (z, y, x coordinates):
+This information is provided directly by PowerFit, in the `solutions.out` file, columns 5 to 7 (x, y, z coordinates):

 <a class="prompt prompt-cmd">